IBM/TSML.jl/docs/src/tutorial/pipeline.md

 Let's use the pipeline transformer to aggregate and impute:

 ```@example pipeline
-using Dates
 using TSML
-using TSML.TSMLTypes
-using TSML.TSMLTransformers
-using TSML: Pipeline
-using TSML: DateValgator
-using TSML: DateValNNer

 dtvalgator = DateValgator(Dict(:dateinterval => Dates.Hour(1)))
 dtvalnner = DateValNNer(Dict(:dateinterval => Dates.Hour(1)))